 knit and eat good, organic food!

 In June 2014, I enjoyed Touchpoints Training, an individual level training for early childhood professionals, based on T. Berry Brazelton's Touchpoints approach.
 It strengthened my commitment to relationship-based care and provided tools for me to better partner with you, the parent, in your child's development and to support your relationship with your child.
-Over summer 2018, I'm excited to be taking a 60-hour RIE Foundations training in Denver, which is a beautiful model of care and respect for infants and toddlers (see RIE.org for more info on the RIE philosophy, which I first learned about in my LifeWays training).
+Over summer 2018, I completed a 60-hour RIE Foundations training in Denver (the first time to be offered here!).
+RIE (Resources for Infant Educarers) is a beautiful model of care and respect for infants and toddlers (see RIE.org for more info on the RIE philosophy, which I first learned about in my LifeWays training).

 As a licensed child care provider, I continually seek opportunities to learn more and ensure my qualifications are up-to-date (including CPR, First Aid, etc.).
 I've taken the Expanding Quality for Infants and Toddlers (EQIT) class, and in 2014 and 2017 (a 3-year certification), the program became rated Level 2 in the new Colorado Shines program with future efforts toward a higher rating, while maintaining the integrity of the LifeWays method.